 The HSGB was founded in 1979, and now has over 300 members.
 It publishes a journal, the Hegel Bulletin (formerly The Bulletin of the Hegel Society of Great Britain), which appears twice yearly (May and October), and since 2013 has been published by Cambridge University Press.
 The HSGB also holds an annual conference.
 It actively co-operates with other Hegel societies, particularly those in Germany and the USA.
 We encourage you to join us & subscribe to the Bulletin.

-- The 2015 conference will be on ’Hegel’s Philosophy of Mind’, 3-4 September St Edmund Hall, Oxford: see details and registration information here
+- The 2017 conference will be on ‘Hegel and Metaphysics’, 7-8 September St Edmund Hall, Oxford: see details here

 - New conference organisation fund launched, to help support conferences related to Hegel and Hegelian themes: see details here